2025-12-26 Author : ZCS

 For merchants using outdated POS devices, risk increases dramatically.
 Cybercriminals target POS systems because they process sensitive cardholder data at the exact point of transaction.

-POS devices protect payment and data security through multiple combined technologies rather than a single mechanism.
+POS security relies on multiple combined technologies rather than a single mechanism rather than a single mechanism.
 Below are the most essential layers.

 E2EE ensures that card data is encrypted immediately at the moment of card tap, swipe, or insert—before it even enters the operating system.